markifornia/projects/eloquent-javascript/fizzbuzz/README.md

 4. Scope
 5. ||, or operator

-I think unerstanding these reusable pieces is much more beneficial than remembering the program line by line - though the sum of its parts does convey a meaningful process.
+I think understanding these reusable pieces is much more beneficial than remembering the program line by line - though the sum of its parts does convey a meaningful process.

+The Javascript language, upon execution readily provides constructs these processes much adhere too.
+Thus, the concepts themselves must be clearly understood.